Zenb0t/fullstack-recipe-app/backend-recipes/README.md

 This is a basic CRUD API implemented in Node, MongoDB and Mongoose with JWT authentication using Bcrypt and jsonwebtokens.

 Each user have a collection of recipes and ingredients.
+These will be used to calculate the costs of their recipes.

 ## Roadmap